celsomsilva/java-superwaba-2005/README.md

 The SuperWaba company — led by **Guilherme Campos Hazan** — continued the original Waba Project, which began in 1999, and was later incubated at the **Pontifical Catholic University of Rio de Janeiro (PUC-Rio)**.

-SuperWaba SDK initially supporting Palm OS devices and later expanding to Windows CE and other platforms via SDL from version 5.0.
+SuperWaba SDK initially supported Palm OS devices and later expanded to Windows CE and other platforms via SDL from version 5.0.
 It was a popular option for enterprise mobile applications throughout the early 2000s.
 SuperWaba was officially adopted in large-scale projects in Brazil.

 > **Note:** SuperWaba was later renamed and evolved into [TotalCross](https://github.com/TotalCross/totalcross), a modern, lightweight mobile SDK offering improved performance and broader cross-platform support.